BallAerospace/COSMOS/_docs/dart_overview.md

 ---
 layout: docs
-title: DART Design
+title: DART Overview
-permalink: /docs/dart_design/
+permalink: /docs/dart_overview/
 toc: true
 ---
 DART (Data Archival Retrieval Trending) is the COSMOS tool to support long term storage and trending of command and telemetry data.
 It was built on top of the open source PostgreSQL database to ensure rapid retrieval of data over long periods.
 Data is reducted at time periods of every minute, hour, and day to allow for increased performance of long queries.
 With this reduction, to return a reduced year's worth of data the database simply has to return 365 telemetry items.
 The original data is always preserved for indepth analysis over specific time periods.